 In other side, the power of asymmetric encryption is considerable.
 Every participant has two keys: the public key (e) which is accessible by everyone in the system and the private key (d) which is only accessible for the participant.
 One of the major abilities of this cryptography system is that the key transfer is very easy, because of the public key.
 Beside its abilities, it lags in encryption/decryption of large amount of data.
-If you want to know more about asymmetric encryption/decryption and the meaning of signature (encrypting with private key) and encryption (encrypting with public key), check this link.
+If you want to know more about asymmetric encryption/decryption and the meaning of signature (encrypting with private key) and encryption (encrypting with public key), check Public-key cryptography.

 PGP stands for Pretty Good Privacy which uses the power of asymmetric and symmetric encryption.
 Symmetric encryption lacks in key transfer which can be transferred by asymmetric encryption.
 The key size is not large in comparison of data which is going to be encrypted/decrypted.

 So the system is OK.
 Encrypt the content with a random symmetric key (K).
 Sign and encrypt K with sender’s private key and receiver’s public key.
 The system is depicted in below but in the figure, sender does not sign the K, just encrypts with the receiver’s public key.